Are you a publisher trying to monetize Instagram? Keep reading.

-Creating a community is a hugely important asset to a publisher's Instagram endeavors, and shouting out followers in their feeds is a great way to foster those relationships.
-It makes followers feel special and prompts content creation by talented instagrammers that is fair game to regram.
-Reposting user images is actually a really great way to thank followers for tagging them while also "getting more original content without having to produce it yourself," asserts Mariana.
+We already mentioned that creating a social media community is a hugely important asset to a publisher's Instagram endeavors, and shouting out followers in their feeds is a great way to foster those relationships.
+It makes followers feel special and prompts content creation by talented Instagram users that are fair game to repost.
+Reposting user images is a great way to thank followers for tagging them while also "getting more original content without having to produce it yourself," asserts Mariana.
 Makes sense.

 To double down on the helpful data, publishers can also find out what their best times to post are according to when their followers are most active.
 Best to hit them up when they are most receptive to being interacted with to drive as much value as possible.
 Using these technologies can help boost engagement significantly and, dare we say it, hack the algorithm.

 If their earned content strategy is thriving and owned content is soaring, it's now primed for monetization.
 Let's break down how that can happen.

 Redirecting followers onto their site is a huge win for publishers, and that can be facilitated by optimizing the link in bio with the Dash Hudson LikeShop tool.
 "People love content over commerce, which is one of the reasons we've seen a lot of success in publishing with LikeShop," muses Mariana.

 This is where the importance of publishers understanding their owned content comes in.
 Focusing on the organic is the most powerful tactic for branded advertiser visuals, as they tend to do poorly compared to regular posts.
 Once they understand what type of images resonate the most with their followers, they can craft similar content for the paid stuff.